 Facet joints are hinge-like structures that link the vertebrae.
 Four facet joints surround each vertebra: two are connected to the upper vertebra, and two are connected to the lower vertebra.
 Facet joints are made up of two types of bone that smoothly respond to the other and are surrounded by a capsule of connective tissue for lubrication.
 Degenerative changes can cause inflammation and pain in the months or years following initial spinal surgery.

 Discs are spongy cushions that act as a buffer between each of the vertebrae in your spine.
-Cervical discs, thoracic discs, and lumbar discs are shock absorbers and are essential to stability and movement.
-Dr. Taghva may recommend surgery if you have a crushed or herniated disc or degenerative disc disease.
+Cervical discs, thoracic discs, and lumbar discs are shock absorbers and are most important to stability and movement.
+Dr. Taghva may recommend surgery if you have a crushed or herniated disc or a degenerative disc disease.

 Call today to schedule your consultation

 Many patients return home immediately after revision surgery but may stay one or two nights when the revision procedure includes disc replacement.
 Dr. Taghva’s patients experience a quicker recovery due to the minimally invasive techniques he uses and are typically walk the evening of surgery or the following day.

 How long is the recovery time after revision surgery?

 The recovery after revision spinal surgery is similar to the original surgical recovery.
 Most patients are medically cleared to resume normal activities within two to three weeks.
 Dr. Taghva will provide you with an estimated timeline, as well as after-care instructions and activity restrictions.